baptistebriel/biggie/README.md

 - browserify and minify javascript files
 - watch for assets/less/layout.less and assets/js/*.js

-### PATH and BASE urls

-For some AJAX reasons, we have global variables that defines where your site is.
-Define the `PATH` url (http://localhost:8888/ for example) and the subfolder `BASE` (/biggie/ for example) into `/assets/js/config.js`
-Your site will be at `http://localhost:8888/biggie/` by default.

 ## Directory

 - `/assets/` contains all LESS files and JavaScript files